apache/beam/website/www/site/content/en/documentation/ml/runinference-metrics.md

     ├── main.py
     └── setup.py

-`pipeline/transormations.py` contains the code for `beam.DoFn` and additional functions that are used for pipeline
+`pipeline/transformations.py` contains the code for `beam.DoFn` and additional functions that are used for pipeline

 `pipeline/options.py` contains the pipeline options to configure the Dataflow pipeline

-`config.py` defines some variables like GCP PROJECT_ID, NUM_WORKERS that are used multiple times
+`config.py` defines some variables like GCP `PROJECT_ID`, `NUM_WORKERS` that are used multiple times

 `setup.py` defines the packages/requirements for the pipeline to run

 `main.py` contains the pipeline code and some additional functions used for running the pipeline

-### How to Run the Pipeline ?
+### How to Run the Pipeline
 First, make sure you have installed the required packages.
 One should have access to a Google Cloud Project and then correctly configure the GCP variables like `PROJECT_ID`, `REGION`, and others in `config.py`.
-For using Dataflow with GPU, all the necessary setup instructions are mentioned here: https://github.com/GoogleCloudPlatform/python-docs-samples/tree/main/dataflow/gpu-examples/pytorch-minimal.
+To use GPUs, follow the setup instructions [here](https://github.com/GoogleCloudPlatform/python-docs-samples/tree/main/dataflow/gpu-examples/pytorch-minimal).

 1. Dataflow with CPU: `python main.py --mode cloud --device CPU`
 2. Dataflow with GPU: `python main.py --mode cloud --device GPU`

 The pipeline can be broken down into few simple steps:
-1. Create a list of texts to use it as an input using `beam.Create`
+1. Create a list of texts to use as an input using `beam.Create`
-2. Tokenizing the text
+2. Tokenize the text
-3. Using RunInference to do inference
+3. Use RunInference to do inference
-4. Postprocessing the output of RunInference
+4. Postprocess the output of RunInference

-The code snippet for the pipeline is:

 {{< highlight >}}
   with beam.Pipeline(options=pipeline_options) as pipeline: